Credit: Mobile payment image via Shutterstock

 It isn't necessary for businesses to purchase multiple NFC readers from different credit card companies.
 Visa, MasterCard and American Express all issue NFC-enabled cards and devices that use the same radio-frequency technology.

-Visa also offers a digital wallet —V.me —that allows customers to store all of their credit card information online for safe and simple checkouts.
-No information about the fees and transaction costs for vendors using V.me are currently published on Visa's website.
+Visa also offers a digital wallet — V.me— that allows customers to store all of their credit card information online for safe and simple checkouts.
+No information about the fees and transaction costs for existing vendors adopting V.me or payWave are currently published on Visa's website.

 This cloud-based app lets businesses manage payments across multiple sites, payment types and currencies, right from their smartphones.
-It's a great solution for online businesses and those with customers around the globe.
+And its parent company, Powa Technologies, offers several other mobile technologies for merchants, making this provider a great option for businesses looking to meet the mobile trend head-on.

-mPowa's integrated-POS app enables businesses to send and receive money in over 22 major currencies to avoid paying international transaction fees and foreign exchange fees.
-The company gives merchants access to hundreds of international banks and payment services.
+mPowa's integrated-POS app enables businesses to send and receive money in more than 20 major currencies, to help businesses avoid paying international transaction fees and foreign exchange fees.
+The company also gives merchants access to hundreds of international banks and payment services.

-And in addition to its wide array of payment options, PayToo offers international direct-deposit services for employees, free money transfers to other PayToo users and prepaid international credit cards.
+In addition to its wide array of payment options, PayToo offers international direct-deposit services for employees, free money transfers to other PayToo users and prepaid international credit cards, making it a great option for businesses with a global reach.

 Customers simply enter their mobile-phone number, and payments are added directly to their phone bill.
 No bank accounts or registration are required.